Excoriate/terraform-aws-codeartifact/docs/terraform-styleguide/terraform-styleguide-terratest.md

 }
 ```

-- The unit test functions should be named following the pattern: `Test<Behaviour>On<Scenario>When<Condition>`.
+- The test functions should be named following the pattern: `Test<Behaviour>On<Scenario>When<Condition>`.
 E.g.: `TestStaticAnalysisOnExamplesWhenTerraformIsInitialized`, and ensure it's consistent, clear, and ideally short without sacrificing the readability.

 ```go
 // TestInitializationOnModuleWhenUpgradeEnabled verifies that the Terraform module can be successfully initialized